 - Train: increase internal awareness-raising actions and train senior management and employees on the challenges faced and the biodiversity strategy.

-Objectives: To train all employees by 2025.
+Objectives: To train 100% of the Group’s employees in biodiversity by 2025.

 - Collaborate: strengthen existing partnerships with several NGOs specialising in responsible procurement.
 Continue to support scientific research and responsible farming practices.
 Expand collaborations with stakeholders who are experts in these subjects (scientists, NGOs, external operators, etc.).